EBiinii/spike-attention/README.md

-‎# Title
+‎
-Hybrid spiking neural network with self-attention for skin lesion severity classification
+# Hybrid spiking neural network with self-attention for skin lesion severity classification

 ‎Description – An overview of the code/dataset.
 ‎Dataset Information.